 That’s it.
 It’s that simple.
 But of course people can get caught up even in simple things.

 I started off doing this meditation lying on my back.
-I did some simple relaxation exercises with my eyes closed and had a tape recording of the fantasy (I have an mp3 version of the fantasy and relaxation exercise available).
+I did some simple relaxation exercises with my eyes closed and had a tape recording of the fantasy (an mp3 version of the fantasy and relaxation exercise is available in the downloads section).
 The tape-recorder had a remote on/off switch so that I could turn it off while the dialogue was going on.
 Now I tend to do the fantasy sitting upright and just feed myself the instructions internally as I go.
 If you have a difficulty with the fantasy then ask the wise man to help sort it out.
 It really works.
 Ask him for guidance on how to pursue your own personal growth, how to meditate, how to solve problems in relationships – anything.

 There are two main ways in which the process can be held up.